Traveling Nurses Cost Less than Staff Nurses: KPMG Study

 When all nursing labor costs are considered, traveling nurses seem to cost less than permanent nurses on an hourly basis, according to the KPMG U.S. Hospital Nursing Labor Costs Study.
 The study, which surveyed 100 senior executives from hospitals across the country, looked at cost data provided by hospitals for a full-time, permanent nurse and calculated the hourly wage to be approximately $89 per hour.
 For traveling nurses, the cost is about $83 per hour.

 - Represent approximately 11% of respondents’ nursing staffing

 As the economy continues to improve, so does the demand for wages and nurses.
-For hospital executives, these conditions deepen the challenge of how best to allocate scarce resources and optimize hospital staffing to reduce labor costs, and improve patient care and safety.
-Therefore, uncovering costs and then where to cut are key priorities.
+For hospital executives, these conditions deepen the challenge of how best to allocate scarce resources and optimize hospital staffing to reduce labor costs and improve patient care and safety.
+Therefore, uncovering costs and then where to cut them are key priorities.